Kevin-Escobedo/TurnipPrices/README.md

-# Database of Turnip Prices in *Animal Crossing New Horizons*
+# Turnip Price Database in *Animal Crossing New Horizons*

 Simple C++ program I wrote to keep track of Animal Crossing turnip prices.
 Stores that data in a SQLite database.